oopnet/oopnet/docs/userguide.plotting.rst

 	:language: python
 	:lines: 9-11

-Bokeh creates the plot in a HTML file that will be locally stored on your device.
+Bokeh creates a HTML file that will be locally stored on your device.
+This file will contain our plot.
 We can set the file name using :func:`bokeh.plotting.output_file`:

 .. literalinclude:: /../examples/bokeh_run_and_plot.py
 	:language: python